Our beautiful son, Riaan, was diagnosed with a fatal neurodegenerative disease called Cockayne Syndrome.

 Dr. Luijsterburg completed his post-doctoral fellowship at the Karolinska Institute in Stockholm for which he received long-term fellowships from the Netherlands Organization for Scientific Research (NWO-Rubicon) and the European Molecular Biology Organization (EMBO).
 His research at the Karolinska Institute focused on elucidating the role of ubiquitin ligases during DNA double-strand break repair and nucleotide excision repair.
 In 2020, Dr. Luijsterburg was selected as an EMBO young investigator for his work leading the next generation of life scientists, and for his demonstrated excellence and commitment to advancing scientific research.
 Dr. Luijsterburg lives in the Netherlands with his family, and is also an advisor for the Cockayne Syndrome UK-based support group Amy and Friends.

-Dr. Karen Jiang
+Dr. Karen Lim

-Dr. Karen Jiang is an attending physician in the Department of Medicine at Brigham and Women's Hospital/Brigham Women's Faulkner Hospital in Boston, MA, and an instructor at Harvard Medical School.
+Dr. Karen Lim is an attending physician in the Department of Medicine at Brigham and Women's Hospital/Brigham Women's Faulkner Hospital in Boston, MA, and an instructor at Harvard Medical School.
 She completed her internal medicine residency training at Boston Medical Center, and has an extensive background in molecular biology research, including studying fasting and ageing in C.elegans at the Naar Lab at Massachusetts General Hospital Cancer Center.
 She obtained her medical degree from the University of Massachusetts Medical School, and her Bachelor of Science degree in Biology and Biochemistry from Brandeis University.
-Dr. Jiang is also a mom of twins with Cockayne Syndrome, and is committed to finding a cure.
+Dr. Lim is also a mom of twins with Cockayne Syndrome, and is committed to finding a cure.

 Dr. Kanwaljeet Singh Anand